All articles

 • Sobha — Known for construction quality, premium positioning

-Builders with Mixed/Concerning Track Records
+Builders with Mixed or Concerning Track Records

 • Raheja Developers — Multiple projects significantly delayed